ProcJimi/curriculum/README.md

 =======================================

-This repository contains sample programs that are used by the instructor to introduce a wide variety of concepts and applications of SAS programming language, SQL, macro facility, and SAS/IML to students of Stat 4197/6197 at the George Washington University.
+This repository contains sample programs that are used by the instructor to introduce SAS programming to students of Stat 4197/6197 at the George Washington University.
+The topics include a wide variety of concepts and applications of Base SAS, SQL, macro facility, and SAS/IML.
+Some applications of the SASPy package using selected features of the Python language in a JupyterLab notebook are also introduced.

 Organized in different folders by topic, the sample programs will supplement weekly class handouts that are posted to Blackboard.
 Students are encouraged to use these programs as practice exercises to enhance their comprehension of the materials being discussed in class.
 The programs were written by the course instructor or adapted from various sources including SAS® Documentation, SUGI/SGF papers, Blogs, SAS-L, and SAS Support Communities (communities.sas.com).
 Please let the instructor know of any errors if you have found in the code snippets posted here.
 Don't circulate the materials.

 The repository also includes the following:

->   Clickable URLs for selected papers and blog posts on topics including
+>   Clickable URLs for selected papers and blog posts on topics including:

 -   Base SAS